 Conditions of use

 All Working Lives interviews and text are the copyright of Warwickshire County Council.
 They are available to use for personal study or classroom activity only.
 When you download any of these interviews, either as a summary, transcript or audio file, you agree to abide by these conditions.
-If you intend to use them for any other purpose please contact Nuneaton Library & Information Centre.
+If you intend to use them for any other purpose please contact Nuneaton Library and Information Centre.

 Statement of liability

-Warwickshire County Council do not guarantee or warrant the accuracy or completeness, factual correctness or reliability of any information contained and do not accept any liability for any errors or omissions including inaccuracies or typographical errors.
+We do not guarantee or warrant the accuracy or completeness, factual correctness or reliability of any information contained and do not accept any liability for any errors or omissions including inaccuracies or typographical errors.
 The opinions expressed by the interviewees are their own personal opinions and not necessarily those of Warwickshire County Council.